Getting Involved

 Algoma Family Services (AFS) is dedicated to building a workforce that reflects the diversity of the community in which we live and serve.
 AFS encourages applications from all qualified individuals.
 Applicants that may require accommodation during the selection process are encouraged to notify HR when contacted for an interview.

-PLEASE SEND YOUR COVER LETTER AND RESUME TO hr@algomafamilyservices.org QUOTING REFERENCE # ITS-0417-01
+PLEASE SEND YOUR COVER LETTER AND RESUME TO recruitment@algomafamilyservices.org QUOTING REFERENCE # CCS-0119-01

 Read More About This Job